Blogger Confessions #23: Brandon from Brandon Renfro

 2: What makes your blog different from other blogs in the PF blogosphere?

 My academic background and tight focus are the two biggest things that make my blog different.
 Most blogs cover a much more broad array of financial topics such as insurance, savings, taxes, and budgeting.
-Even blogs that focus on retirement will typically cover more diverse topics
+Even blogs that focus on retirement will typically cover more diverse topics than I cover.

 Also, the basis for most of my articles is academic research.
 That’s a little unique as most academic research is typically only read by other academics.
 I digest the academic articles and re-write them for a general audience.
 I’ll be doing even more of this in future articles too.